acorn-io/acorn-oss-workshop/steps/domain.md

 When you run the VotingApp in the previous steps, you probably noticed the http endpoints returned use the *oss-acorn.io* domain

-Note: before acorn 0.7.0, the endpoints used *on-acorn.io*

 To illustrate this, run the VotingApp once again:

 ```